plotly/graphing-library-docs/_posts/plotly_js/guides/whats-new-in-v4/2026-07-20-whats-new-in-v4.md

-`layout.geo.fitbounds: 'locations'` (and `'geojson'`) now correctly frames choropleth and scattergeo location traces containing features that cross the ±180° antimeridian — Russia, Fiji, Antarctica, New Zealand, and the Aleutian Islands portion of Alaska.
+`layout.geo.fitbounds: 'locations'` (and `'geojson'`) now correctly frames choropleth and scattergeo location traces containing features that cross the ±180° antimeridian: Russia, Fiji, Antarctica, New Zealand, and the Aleutian Islands portion of Alaska.
 In v3 these were mis-framed because the underlying bounding-box computation (`@turf/bbox`) reported a bogus whole-globe span (`[-180°, 180°]`) for any such feature, and the fit zoomed the map out to